Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Experiments

 \textbf{Task Specification.} The core task requires each robot to move from its initial position to its assigned goal region, where the target destination is inferred directly from a raw RGB image and natural language instructions.
 Start and goal positions are randomly sampled within obstacle-free regions of each map.
 For each map, we conduct experiments with 3, 6, and 9 robots, generating 10 test cases per configuration across 12 different map variants with varying obstacle configurations, including different obstacle sizes and positions.

-\textbf{Evaluation Metrics.} We assess LCHD using two primary metrics. \underline{Success Rate} indicates the proportion of test cases solved without collisions (both static obstacles and inter-robot) and reaching the target regions specified by language instructions within the time limit (180~seconds). \underline{Planning Time} measures the computational efficiency required to generate a collision-free solution, reflecting the practical applicability of the approach.
+\textbf{Evaluation Metrics.} We assess LHD using three primary metrics. \underline{Success Rate} indicates the proportion of test cases solved without collisions and reaching the target regions within the time limit (180~seconds). \underline{Planning Time} measures the computational efficiency, reflecting the practical applicability of the approach. \underline{Path Length} measures the average travel distance per robot within a physical workspace scaled to $18 \times 18$\,m, reflecting efficiency.

 \textbf{Implementation.} We implemented our method and all baselines in Python.
-In our experiments, the size of each local map is set to $2 \times 2$~units.
+In our experiments, the size of each local map is normalized to $2 \times 2$~units.
 Our model uses the frozen CLIP ViT-B/32 text encoder for language conditioning and a diffusion process with 20 denoising steps, trained using the Adam optimizer with learning rate $10^{-4}$ and batch size 48.
 Our quantitative benchmarks were conducted on a workstation equipped with an Intel Core i9-13900KF CPU and an NVIDIA RTX 4090 GPU.
 For real-world validation, planning was performed on a separate PC equipped with an AMD Ryzen 9 9900X CPU and an NVIDIA RTX 5060 Ti GPU.